freemagee/til/content/posts/frontend-test-drive-material-ui.md

 export default UITesterThemed;
 ```

-CSS in JS is pretty much brand new to me and I am unsure if there is sytax here that is specific to Material UIs way of doing things.
+CSS in JS is pretty much brand new to me and I am unsure if there is syntax here that is specific to Material UIs way of doing things.
 I am sure I will learn more about that soon.